cpetrich/counterfeit_DS18B20/README.md

 * ROM code can **not** be changed in software with command sequence "96-Cx-Dx-94" \[5\].
 * Typical temperature offset at at 0 °C is -0.5 °C \[6\].
 Very little if any temperature discretization noise \[5\].
 * Polling after function code 0x44 indicates approx. 587-697 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].
+* The die has "7Q-Tek" written on it (using the Chinese character for digit 7).

 - Example ROM: 28 **-FF-** 7C-5A-61-16-04-EE
 - Initial Scratchpad: 50/05/4B/46/7F/FF/0C/10/1C